nuxt-community/nuxtent-module/README.md

 - [ ] Document the code in order to simplify contributions and future development
 - [ ] Support multiple file types
 - [ ] Integrate the api configuration with nuxt itself while keeping it configurable
-- [ ] Expose $content helper and it's constant like api endpoint through all of vue
+- [x] Expose $content helper and it's constant like api endpoint through all of vue
 - [ ] Vuex integration
-- [ ] Improve on SSR memory usage
+- [-] Improve on SSR memory usage
 - [ ] Keep the main features from nuxtdown:
   - [ ] Breadcrubms
   - [ ] Automatic table of content (TOC)